 Two main disputes have arisen from these events.
 One has been between the Chagos Islanders and the British Government over the legality of their removal and whether they have a right to return.
 The other has been between the UK and Mauritius about sovereignty over the BIOT.
 In 1965 the UK undertook that it will cede sovereignty to Mauritius once the BIOT is no longer required for defence purposes.

 A May 2013 Library briefing surveyed the origins and subsequent evolution since 1965 of these disputes, including past and ongoing legal cases brought before British, European and international courts.
-The briefing went on to explore potential ways forward for resolving these disputes by the time of the UK general election in May 2015.
-This update summarises the main developments over the intervening four years.
+This update summarises the main developments since May 2013.

 In July 2016 Mauritius said that it would seek a referral by the UN General Assembly to the International Court of Justice later in the year in order to obtain an advisory opinion on sovereignty.
-Mauritius ultimately held back from seeking a referral and there have been talks between the two governments.
-But Mauritius said that it would seek a referral in June 2017 if insufficient progress was made in the talks by then.
-On 22 June 2017 the General Assembly voted 94-15 to refer the issue.
+It went ahead and did so in June 2017.
+The General Assembly voted 94-15 to refer the issue.
+The Court has collected written submissions and is holding public hearings on 3-6 September 2018.
+It is not expected to issue an opinion until 2019.

 Commons Briefing papers SN06908